mschuettca/prop-cf-server-app/README.md

 # Project Title

 rental-property-cash-flow
-s

 ## Getting Started

 App that will implement management of finances for rental property across several owners.
 This app is implemented using the Spring Framework and provides a REST API interface and persists underlying data in either derby db (sql) or mongo (nosql) formats.
-If derby is used, the DB will be running internal to the Spring application and gets wipped out when the Server restarts.
+If derby is used, the DB will be running internal to the Spring application and gets whipped out when the Server restarts.
 Mongo is persisted on local disk and must be started externally (mongod).

 ### Prerequisites